utiasDSL/util-uwb-dataset/index.md

 ---
 ## Overview
-We present an ultra-wideband (UWB) time-difference-of-arrival (TDOA) dataset collected from a quadrotor platform for research purposes.
-The dataset consists of low-level signal information from static experiments <em>(static dataset)</em> and UWB TDOA measurements and additional onboard sensor data from flight experiments <em>(flight dataset)</em> in a variety of line-of-sight (LOS) and non-line-of-sight (NLOS) conditions.
-The [Loco Positioning System (LPS)](https://www.bitcraze.io/documentation/system/positioning/loco-positioning-system/) from [Bitcraze](https://www.bitcraze.io/), based on DWM1000 UWB modules, is used to create this dataset.
+Ultra-wideband (UWB) time-difference-of-arrival (TDOA)-based localization has recently emerged as a promising, low-cost, and scalable indoor localization solution, which is especially suited for multi-robot applications.
+To benchmark the emerging UWB TDOA positioning technology in cluttered indoor environments, we present a comprehensive dataset consists of UWB TDOA identification experiments and flight experiments based on Decawave's DWM1000 UWB modules.
+In the identification experiments, we collected low-level signal information, including signal-to-noise ratio (SNR) and power difference values, in various line-of-sight (LOS) and non-line-of-sight (NLOS) conditions.
+For the flight experiments, we conducted a cumulative ~ 150 minutes of real-world flights with an average speed of 0.45 m/s using four different anchor constellations.
+Raw sensor data including UWB TDOA, inertial measurement unit (IMU), optical flow, time-of-flight (ToF) laser, and millimeter-accurate ground truth data were collected during the flights.
+We use the [Loco Positioning System (LPS)](https://www.bitcraze.io/documentation/system/positioning/loco-positioning-system/) from [Bitcraze](https://www.bitcraze.io/) to create this dataset.
 We hope this dataset can help researchers develop and compare reliable estimation methods for emerging UWB TDOA-based indoor localization technology.

 ---
-## Static Dataset
+## Identification Dataset
-For the static experiments, we collected UWB TDOA measurements under various LOS and NLOS conditions.
+For the identification experiments, we collected UWB TDOA measurements under various LOS and NLOS conditions.
 Two UWB anchors and one [Crazyflie nano-quadrotor](https://www.bitcraze.io/products/old-products/crazyflie-2-0/) equipped with an UWB tag are placed on wooden structures.
 A millimeter-level accurate Vicon motion capture system measures the poses of the tag and the anchors for ground truth data.

 ### Line-of-sight (LOS) experiments
 <!-- word -- left, fig -- right -->